 Now that your hair is properly prepared, it is time to install the wig.
 The following are some of the most common ways to install a lace front wig.

-To install a lace front with using a wig grip, follow these simple steps:
+To install a lace front using a wig grip, follow these simple steps:

-Step 2: Place the wig around the hairline, making sure that it lands behind the ears.
+Step 2: Place the lace front wig around the hairline, making sure that it lands behind the ears.
 You can use the Velcro straps it comes with to secure it around your head.